 The Home Ownership Guarantee Fund (Stichting Waarborgfonds Eigen Woningen - WEW), a central private entity, is responsible for administering and granting the NHG.
+The WEW is financed by one-off charges to the borrowers of 0.60% of the principal amount of the mortgage loan (as of 2022).
 The NHG is available to all mortgage lenders in the Netherlands.
 The NHG guarantee is only granted when certain eligibility criteria regarding the loan, the property and the borrower, among other things, are met.

-In 2021, an NHG can be issued up to a maximum amount of EUR 325,000 (or EUR 344,500 in the case of energy-saving features) with the current loan-to-value ratio of 100% (or 106% in the case of energy-saving features).
+In 2022, an NHG can be issued up to a maximum amount of EUR 355,000 (or EUR 376,300 in the case of energy-saving features) with the current loan-to-value ratio of 100% (or 106% in the case of energy-saving features).
 Notary costs, advisory costs and real estate transfer tax (overdrachtsbelasting) are included in this amount.
 The loan amount is also limited by the amount of income and the market value of the property.
+Since 1 January 2022, the NHG also allows for a new way of valuation of properties, called "desktop taxatie".
+Instead of a physical valuation of a property, the valuation will be executed online by using available information online, for example information on energy-saving features included in the property.
+However, this way of valuation of properties in order to get a mortgage, limits the loan-to-value ratio to 90%.
+The benefits, on the other hand, are that it is time- and money saving compared to physical valuations.